akki193/fin_eng_words_prediction_project/README.md

 # fin_eng_words_prediction_project
 ml Multinomial Naive Bayes Classification project.
+To test the program you need to pass string list with words("['cat', 'handsome', 'hello', 'some finnish word']" like sys.argv params.
+1 represents eng word, 0 represents fin word.
 This exercise was completed as part of a Machine Learning course of mooc.fi platform. url: https://courses.mooc.fi/org/uh-cs/courses/data-analysis-with-python-2024-2025